propsproject/props-protocol/docs/Staking.md

 In total, there are three types of staking rewards:

-- users earn AppToken rewards by staking Props
+- users earn AppToken rewards by staking Props (staking is done explicitly)
-- users earn Props rewards by staking sProps
+- users earn Props rewards by staking sProps (staking is done implicitly)
-- apps earn Props rewards by staking sProps
+- apps earn Props rewards by staking sProps (staking is done implicitly)

 All staking contracts are exclusively owned by the `PropsController`.
 Staking-related operations (stake, withdraw, claim) are to be done through the `PropsController` which will proxy the calls to the individual staking contracts.

+One feature of the Props protocol is staking delegation.
+Users are able to delegate their staking rights to a trusted account who can then readjust stakes to apps on behalf of the delegator.
+One caveat is that delegated staking can only be used to readjust existing stake amounts and not to introduce new or withdraw existing stakes.
+Delegated staking works on both regular staking and rewards staking.
+Moreover, delegators are able to claim and stake their delegator's earned Props rewards.